3kho/haproxy-protection/INSTALLATION.md

 sudo luarocks install argon2
 ```
 - Test your haproxy config, `sudo haproxy -c -V -f /etc/haproxy/haproxy.cfg`.
 You should see "Configuration file is valid".

+NOTE: the provided configuration is only an example.
+You are expected to customise it significantly or otherwise copy the relevant parts into your own haproxy config.

 If you have problems, read the error messages before opening an issue that is simply a bad configuration.